gavinyork/zephyr3d/doc/markdown/scene.octree.getchunk.md

 ## Octree.getChunk() method

-Gets the chunk by a given index
+Get a chunk by level index.

 **Signature:**